Many or all companies we feature compensate us. Compensation and editorial

 What is a leaseback?

-A leaseback is an arrangement in which a homeowner sells their hom and then rents it back from the buyer.
-Leasebacks allow the homeowner to pull equity out of the home in cash without having to move out of the property.
+A leaseback, or sell-and-stay program, is an arrangement in which a property owner sells their property and then rents it back from the buyer.
+Leasebacks allow the property owner to withdraw equity from their asset without vacating.

-What does a residential leaseback agreement look like?
+What does a good home sale-leaseback agreement look like?

-How long does it take to get funds from a home sale-leaseback?
+How long does getting funds from a home sale-leaseback take?

 The processing time for home sale-leaseback agreements can vary by company.
 A typical time frame is anywhere from 30 days to six weeks.